ritza-co/replit-docs-2/docs/tutorials/make-snake-game-vanilla-javascript.md

   }
 ```

 The food item is 'eaten' by checking if the snakes head position cell contains the food item.
 If it does, we remove the 'food-item' class to remove the food item.
-We increase the snakes length by adding a new segment to the tail end of the snake, increase the score and create a new randomly positioned food item.
+We increase the snake's length by adding a new segment to the tail end of the snake.
+Then we increase the score, and create a new randomly positioned food item.

 The food items increase in size when they are added as we added a scale transform to the `food-item` class in the `style.css` file.

-The snake game is almost complete!
+Our snake game is almost complete!
 The last thing we need to do is make it mobile-friendly by making the on-screen arrow buttons functional.

 ![Snake eating food items](https://replit-docs-images.bardia.repl.co/images/tutorials/make-snake-game-vanilla-javascript/snake-eating.gif)

 ### Making the game mobile-friendly

-Add the following lines to the bottom of the `script.js` file:
+Add the following lines near the bottom of the `script.js` file, just above the existing event listeners.

 ```javascript
 function handleButtonKeyMove(e) {